Key Takeaways

 - Possible Causes: Electrical issues, clogged pump, or mechanical failure.

-- Solution: Have a backup pump on hand, clean the pump regularly, and use a battery backup in case of power outages.
+- Solution: Keep a backup pump on hand, clean the pump regularly, and consider using a battery backup in case of power outages.

 How Much Does It Cost to Build a Vertical Hydroponic Garden?